Cecilia999/computer_science_fundamental_knowledge/operating_system/CPU_Scheduling.md

 #### 1. what is Round Robin Scheduling?

 Round robin scheduling is similar to FCFS scheduling, except that CPU bursts are assigned with limits called time quantum.
-In practice, most modern systems have time quanta ranging from 10 to 100 milliseconds.
+In practice, most modern systems have time quantum ranging from 10 to 100 milliseconds.

 1. Every process take turns to run a limit time quantum.
 When a process is given the CPU, a timer is set for whatever value has been set for a time quantum.